relu/aurelcanciu.com/resume.md

 ### Career Objectives

-I'm an ambitions professional looking for new opportunities to learn and evolve while delivering high quality code and products.
-I enjoy involving in diverse and challenging projects where I can contribute with ideas and resolve real world problems, help other people and hopefully make the world a better place through my efforts.
+I'm an ambitious professional looking for new opportunities to learn and evolve while delivering high quality code and products.
+I enjoy getting involved in diverse and challenging projects where I can contribute with ideas and resolve real world problems, help other people and hopefully make the world a better place through my efforts.